• Skip to primary navigation

 Let’s cut to the chase.

 Let me rephrase that.
-I’m addicted to all things chickpea…
+I love all things chickpea...

-Like chickpea flour, which I used to make the most amazing vegan gravy as well as a roux for my stovetop vegan mac and cheese, for example.
+Like chickpea flour, which I used to make a roux for the most amazing gluten-free gravy as well as for my easy vegan mac and cheese, for example.

 Not only have I come to love chickpea flour, but I’ve also been experimenting with another chickpea product…aquafaba.